 A complete blood count (CBC) gives important information about the kinds and numbers of cells in the blood, especially red blood cells, white blood cells, and platelets.
-We screen all pregnant women for certain infections including hepatitis, syphilis and HIV.
-Additionally, a test is done to check if you are immune to rubella (German measles).
+We screen all pregnant patients for certain infections including hepatitis, syphilis, and HIV.
+Additionally, a test is done to check if you are immune to rubella (German measles) and varicella (chicken pox).

 A test to check your blood type and Rh factor is also taken.
-If the blood of an Rh-positive baby mixes with the blood of an Rh-negative mother during pregnancy or delivery, the mother's immune system makes antibodies.
+If the blood of a Rh-positive baby mixes with the blood of an Rh-negative patient during pregnancy or delivery, the patient's immune system makes antibodies.
 This antibody response is called Rh sensitization.
-If a pregnant woman is Rh-negative, she can get a shot of Rh immunoglobulin Rhogam that prevents sensitization from occurring.
+If a pregnant person is Rh-negative, she can get a shot of Rh immunoglobulin (RhoGAM) that prevents sensitization from occurring.